The Intentional Marriage – 4 Ways to Work through Early Marriage Kinks

 Not repaired.

-This is especially true for young marriages (marriages in their early years).
+This is especially true for young marriages.

-1. Decide not to live in the past.
+1. Decide not to live in the past

-You really cannot ‘choose’ again.
+You cannot ‘choose’ again.

 You already chose.